The International Union for the Conservation of Nature (IUCN), BirdLife International, Plantlife International, and Conservation International (2014)

 Legal and compliance – Identification of an area as a KBA does not necessarily lead to legal protection or recognition by national government.
 However, approximately 56% of the KBAs sites identified so far overlap with an existing protected area and hence have legal protection 3.
 The identification of KBAs can also support the designation of additional protected areas.
 The criteria for KBA identification are being used by several international financial institutions to objectively assess the environmental impacts of funded projects.
 They are, for example, aligned with the environmental safeguards standards of institutions such as the World Bank Operational Policy 4.04 4, and the International Finance Corporation (IFC) Performance Standard 6 5.
 These institutions have used one or more criteria of KBA identification in defining important natural and critical habitats within which adverse impacts require stringent mitigation.
 KBAs also feature prominently in the standards of certification schemes such as the Roundtable on Sustainable Biomaterials (RSB) 6 and the Responsible Jewellery Council (RJC) 7, as well as the Climate and Community and Biodiversity Alliance (CCBA) 8 standard as areas where measurable biodiversity benefits can be delivered.
 Furthermore, KBAs directly address the first criterion of the High Conservation Value (HCV) approach to identifying environmentally sensitive areas, which is ‘areas containing globally, regionally or nationally significant concentrations of biodiversity values’.
 9

-Biodiversity – KBAs are important sites for biodiversity conservation priority setting and are based exclusively on the important criteria or high irreplaceability and/or high vulnerability.
+Biodiversity importance – KBAs are important sites for biodiversity conservation priority setting and are based exclusively on the important criteria or high irreplaceability and/or high vulnerability.
 These areas are identified at the site-scale, sometimes based on existing protected areas, concessions and management units, and are therefore of high relevance for business in terms of mitigating and avoiding risk from biodiversity loss and identifying opportunity associated with biodiversity conservation.

 Socio-cultural values – The identification criteria for KBAs do not explicitly refer to recognition of socio-cultural values.
 As these areas can be under a range of management regimes, local and indigenous communities may be involved in use, protection and management of these areas.
 For example, those identified under the subset of IBAs may be accompanied with efforts to engage local communities in conservation efforts, and those that fall within nationally protected areas may be managed, entirely or in part, by local stakeholders and community groups.